everhartlab/sclerotinia-review-2017/manuscript/review.md

 Attempts at assessing vegetative compatibility directly through mutagenesis were made, but only one was successful with a small sub-sample of isolates [@Kohn1990-po; @Ford1995-wk].
 Despite an initial definition indicating that mycelial compatibility was a subset of vegetative compatibility, several contemporary publications treat them as analogous [@Kohn1990-po; @Schafer2006-ph; @Lehner2017-ny].

-Not long after the initial definition of Mycelial Compatibility Groups (MCG) for *S. sclerotiorum*, these were paired with haplotype fingerprint (RFLP) profiles, and showed near concordance between the two [@Kohn1991-wq].
+Not long after the initial definition of Mycelial Compatibility Groups (MCG) for *S. sclerotiorum*, these were paired with restriction fragment length polymorphism (RFLP) fingerprint profiles, and showed near concordance between the two [@Kohn1991-wq].
 Due to the diversity of MCG, subsequent studies have also found concordance, but it did not take long for uncoupling of genotype and compatibility group to be reported (Table \ref{tab:meta}).
 While the genetic component of non-self recognition is still not fully understood in *S. sclerotiorum*, 44 candidate genes have recently been identified, which may explain the diversity of MCG found across studies [@Wu2017-dx].